f5devcentral/adc-telemetry-based-autoscaling/README.md

 ### Deploying the Solution
 1. Duplicate the repo - Since the solution relies on Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
 Clone the newly created repo locally to perform the initial app infrastructure deployment.

-1. Complete the 'terraform.tfvars' entries using the above noted examples.
+1. Complete the *'terraform.tfvars'* file entries using the above noted examples.

 1. Authenticate to Azure using [Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)